-The endpoints were generally effective at handling general threats from cyber criminals...
+• The endpoints were generally effective at handling general threats from cyber criminals...

-All of the products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+All the products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.

-... but targeted attacks caused problems for a couple of the products.
+• ...but targeted attacks caused problems for one product.

-Only seven of the nine products provided complete protection against the targeted attacks used in this test.
-While the two products were only compromised by a single targeted attack each, this is still a concerning result since it only takes one targeted attack to breach an organisation.
+All but one of the products provided complete protection against the targeted attacks used in this test.
+The one product that was not completely effective missed seven threats.
+This is a concerning result since it only takes one targeted attack to breach an organisation.